SigmaWrath/Tukupu-Published/content/Adventure - The Fey Line.md

 > [!example] What's in the Chest?
 >
 > 1. If the players didn't steal a staff member's necklace earlier, the chest gives them a staff member's necklace (which has properties as detailed in the "<span style="color:rgb(134, 93, 187)">Calling Staff</span>" section).
 > 2. If they already have a staff member's necklace, then the chest gives them a staff member's outfit.
-> 3. If for some deity-forsaken reason they already have a staff member's outfit, the chest a Ring of Recursion (which provides a +10 to ability checks to make another Ring of Recursion).
+> 3. If for some deity-forsaken reason they already have a staff member's outfit, the chest produces a Ring of Recursion (which provides a +10 to ability checks to make another Ring of Recursion).

 The players should then hop back onto the boat and row toward the Winter Carriage.